Nakajima B5N

 Airplanes, also known as aeroplanes or fixed-wing aircraft, are the most common and widely used type of aircraft.
 They have fixed wings that generate lift as they move through the air.
 Airplanes can range from small single-engine aircraft used for recreational purposes to large commercial airliners and cargo planes capable of carrying hundreds of passengers or significant amounts of freight.

-The Royal Aircraft Factory S.E.2 was an early British single-seat scout aircraft designed by Royal Aircraft Factory and used during World War I.
+The Royal Aircraft Factory S.E.5a was a British fighter aircraft designed by the Royal Aircraft Factory and used during World War I.

 Helicopters are rotary-wing aircraft that use rotating blades on top to generate lift and propulsion.
 They have the unique ability to take off and land vertically and hover in one place.
 Helicopters are widely used in various applications, including transportation, search and rescue, and military operations.